hanshoglund/vitry/README.md

 ##Vitry
 **Pre-alpha**

 A music composition environment for notated music.
-See the [Vitry wiki](http://wiki.github.com/hanshoglund/Vitry/) for details.
+See the [wiki](http://wiki.github.com/hanshoglund/Vitry/) for details.

 ### Requirements